• Family Law

 Optimising Your Law Firms On-Page SEO For The Best Results

-Search engine optimisation, or SEO, can be split into two broad groups – on page SEO and off page SEO.
-Off page SEO refers to things like link building and business directory listing, while on page SEO refers to everything that takes place within the confines of your website.
+Search engine optimisation, or SEO, can be divided into two broad groups: on-page SEO and off-page SEO.
+Off-page SEO refers to things like link building and business directory listing, while on-page SEO refers to everything that takes place within the confines of your website.

 Understand that Google understands synonyms

-Search engines are becoming smarter and smarter every single year.
-In the past, you had to fill your website with exact match keywords if you wanted to appear in the search engine results pages.
+Search engines are becoming more intelligent and wiser every single year.
+Previously, you had to fill your website with exact match keywords to appear in the search engine results pages.
 Fortunately, this is changing.

-Search engines now have the ability to understand synonyms and similar words.
-For example, a search for computers will turn up pages about PCs, laptops and a wide range of other computer related websites.
+Search engines can now understand synonyms and similar words.
+For example, a search for computers will turn up pages about PCs, laptops and a wide range of other computer-related websites.
 Although these are all about computers, they won’t necessarily contain the word ‘computer’ in their title or meta description.
 The most important thing is that your information reads accurately and naturally.

 • Commercial Law